Dan Jacobson: Early life and career

 At the age of 11, an event occurred that affected Jacobson for the rest of his life.
 After helping a boy rescue his book bag from a filthy trash bin, he went to school unaware that he had gotten dirt on the back of his legs.
 When his teacher mentioned the dirt in front of the class, several of the boys made fun of him and led the class in ignoring him for six to eight weeks.
 He was stunned at the mob mentality, seeing how a few leaders of the class could control the actions of the entire group.
 Paul Gready writes in Research in African Literatures: "A childhood experience of bullying and ostracism was something from which Jacobson was 'never to wholly recover."'

 The Jewish community in Kimberley was a strong one.
 More Lithuanian Jews traveled to South Africa in the early 20th century than to any other country except the United States.
 Many were hoping to follow in the footsteps of Sammy Marks, a Lithuanian who had made his fortune in the diamond mines.
 The Jewish community grew even closer together in the 1930s as Nazism rose, and they felt connected to Jews around the world.

 Jacobson's parents were not particularly religious, but his father insisted that the children attend synagogue and Hebrew lessons, because, as Jacobson later wrote, "To have done less, especially as the Nazi madness swept across Europe, would have seemed to him spineless, even treacherous."
 Jacobson attended, but usually under protest.

 Jacobson attended Boys' High School in Kimberley and graduated at the age of 16.
 He went on to the University of Witwatersrand in Johannesburg, where he graduated at the top of his class with a bachelor's degree in English Literature.
 Following his graduation in 1948, he worked as a laborer in an Israeli kibbutz for about a year.
 Then he got a job as a teacher at a Jewish school in London.
-In less than a year, he was asked to leave, according to his autobiography, because he did not know enough about Orthodox Judaism.
+In less than a year, he was asked to leave, according to a published memoir, because he told the pupils about evolution, thereby contradicting the teachings of Orthodox Judaism.

 He returned to Johannesburg in 1951 and worked for the South African Jewish Board of Deputies as a public relations assistant and then as a journalist for Press Digest.
 In 1952 he returned to Kimberley to work as a correspondence secretary on his father's cattle farm.
 During this period he became determined to be a writer.
 His first literary success occurred with a short story entitled "The Box", which was published in Commentary.
 It was followed by other short stories in Harpers Bazaar, The New Yorker, and other magazines.